For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • The Printworks - In the city centre this block is full of nighttime entertainment.
 With an Odeon cinema and an array of popular bars, restaurants and clubs.

 • Seasonal Attractions - Manchester boasts one of the best Christmas markets in the UK.
-Starting in late November, it's a great way to get in the Christmas spirit.
-Head over to Spinningfields for ice skating!
+Starting in mid November, it's a great way to get in the Christmas spirit.
+Head over to Cathedral Gardens for ice skating!
 Throughout the year there are lots of festivals in the parks.
-The student festival Park Life at Heaton park usually has a great line-up and is always a sell-out.
-For bonfire night, head over to Platt Fields for a free spectacular fireworks display.
+The student festival Park Life at Heaton Park usually has a great line-up and is always a sell-out.

 Sport